9 Best Small Museums in Paris: Personal Picks for Art Lovers

 If you’re a fan of modern art, and Picasso in particular, this beautiful museum will keep you well entertained and informed.

-The Picasso Museum is open Tuesday to Friday from 10.30 am to 6 pm and weekends from 9.30 am to 6 pm.
+The Picasso Museum is open Tuesday to Friday from 10:30 to 18:00.
 The museum is popular, so buy your ticket in advance.

 #3: Cluny Museum